-These loans are some of the most appealing because they require a small down payment for most borrowers, tend to have better interest rates than standard conventional loans, and have fewer restrictions on low credit scores and recent bankruptcies or foreclosures.
+These loans are most appealing because they require a small down payment for most borrowers, tend to have better interest rates than standard conventional loans, and have fewer restrictions on low credit scores and recent bankruptcies or foreclosures.

-The FHA doesn't actually give a person the money for their loan; that's still the job of the bank or lender.
+The FHA doesn't give a person the money for their loan; that's still the bank or lender's job.

-What they do is make a guarantee to the lender that they'll take over loan payments if the borrower doesn't make them.
+They guarantee the lender that they'll take over loan payments if the borrower doesn't make them.
 Reduced risk for the lender makes them more comfortable loaning money to people who might look like a more significant risk.
+In summation, if a borrower cannot continue making payments, the FHA insurance provides the lender coverage for their losses, making them more willing to lend.

-FHA loans have been around since the 1930's when a lot of people were defaulting on their mortgages and losing their homes.
+FHA loans have existed since the 1930s, when many people defaulted on their mortgages and lost their homes.
 During the crisis of the Great Depression, the federal government stepped in to create this loan program and stimulate the housing economy.

-From 2009-2014, many first time homebuyers and other savvy borrowers used FHA loans to take advantage of a low purchase price with very little down payment.
+From 2009-2014, many first-time homebuyers and other savvy borrowers used FHA loans to take advantage of a low purchase price with little down payment.

 You've probably heard of mortgage insurance premiums (MIP).